 The grounds cover 12 acres of garden setting within a residential neighborhood and there’s also a lake with beautiful swans bobbing around amongst the stone fountains.

 The Canyon Suite is one of eleven free-standing villas with sweeping hillside views of a canyon.
-Perched on a hillside and overlooking the famous Stone Canyon Road, this bungalow offers warm wooden textures and modern technology.
+Perched on a hillside and overlooking the famous Stone Canyon Road, this top luxury hotel with bungalow accomodations offers warm wooden textures and modern technology.